 Recipe Variations:

-Put your own spin on this classic dish with one of these variations:
+Put your spin on this classic dish with one of these variations:

-Creamier Stroganoff: Stir in a splash of heavy cream or use half heavy cream instead of sour cream for an even richer sauce.
+Creamier Stroganoff: Add a splash of heavy cream, or use half heavy cream instead of sour cream for a significantly richer sauce.

 Wine-Infused Sauce: Stir in 1/4 cup of dry white wine along with the beef broth for a little acidity that brightens the sauce.